themanual/ebooks/issue-4/EPUB/html/content/author-4-article.md

 ## Hot Sweaty Dialogue

 On a platform at the New Jersey airport, several feet in front of people holding small whiteboards scribbled with passengers’ names, a woman stood.
 She was a little taller than me and had a visible aura.
 She wore a uniform and welcomed us off our twelve-hour flight from Stockholm.
-Bleary-eyed and jet lagged, it wasn’t until I was standing directly in front of her that I realized this woman was a hologram.
+Bleary-eyed and jet-lagged, it wasn’t until I was standing directly in front of her that I realized this woman was a hologram.

 There’s a secret devious place inside me that loves work that is stubbornly not digital.
 I revel in people, places, and forms that are impervious to the link, or whose scope and experience doesn’t translate online.
 This is not the list-making archivist part of myself, the information architect, or the righteous citizen of this digital community.
 This is the tiny Anarchist.
 The Resistor.
 Deep down, I’m not form-agnostic.
 In becoming a maker, both of physical books and of digital forms, I’ve learned that content and form are not two strangers that come together with ease and obviousness.
 They are more like quarrelsome lovers engaged in a hot sweaty dialogue.